madeinoz67/omiocnc-x6-2200epl/docs/gcode/index.md

 # G-CODE

+## Library of handy routines
-## Full warmup - XYZ Axis + spindle
+### Full warmup - XYZ Axis + spindle

-This warms all 3 axis up by moving through their full extends, as well as ramping up the spindle speed.
+This warms all 3 axis up by moving through their full extends on each pass, as well as ramping up the spindle speed.

 Can take about 20 minutes to complete.